By Bill R. Shelton, CEcD

 - Legacy of successful public/private partnerships

-2. Execution (professional, staff) provides the ability to execute a fully-integrated market plan.
+The execution team, which includes professionals and staff, provides the ability to execute a fully-integrated market plan.
 Their role includes, but is not limited to:

 - Ability to develop business prospects and economic opportunities